Pilsen, Kansas

-Pilsen is an unincorporated community in Marion County, Kansas, United States.
-It is named after the city Plzeň (German: Pilsen) in Czech Republic, formerly Bohemia.
+Pilsen is an unincorporated community and census-designated place (CDP) in Marion County, Kansas, United States.
 As of the 2020 census, the population of the community and nearby areas was 65.
+The community is named after the city Plzeň (German: Pilsen) in Czech Republic, formerly Bohemia.
 It is located north of Marion and west of Lincolnville at the intersection of Remington Road and 275th Street.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Marion County was established within the Kansas Territory, which included the land for modern day Pilsen.

 Pilsen was founded in 1874 and named to honor the city of Plzeň of Bohemia by Bohemian immigrants.
 The area was settled in the 1870s and 1880s by 46 Bohemian families of Czech and German descent who purchased their land from the Atchison, Topeka and Santa Fe Railway.

 In 1888, the first Catholic church was built.
 It was a two-story frame building; the upper floor was the church and the lower floor was the rectory.
 The building was converted into a convent after the second church was built.

 Up until about 1902, the community was centered around a General Store that was located approximately 1.5 mi south of the current Pilsen site.